Rollergirl: Biography

 "Geisha Dreams" (2002) was Rollergirl's last release before she retired to focus on her private life, including Christensen and their son, born in 2003.
 Safft has also appeared with Daniel Hartwig as co-presenter of the German television channel RTL 2's The Dome and Megaman 2002.

 Personal life

 Safft is married to Alex Christensen.
-They have a son born in 2003.
+Their son is professional golfer Tiger Christensen.